19hours/sg-statutes/Acts/Stamp Duties Act.md

 (i)

-[Deleted by Act 23/2011 wef 19/02/2011]
+of any property or any interest of property which is distributed in specie to a shareholder of a VCC in connection with a liquidation of the VCC or any of its sub-funds

+Exemption:

+In a case where the conveyance, assignment or transfer is effected by more than one instrument and one instrument has been duly stamped, each other instrument.

+The same duty as in paragraph (a) or (c), as the case may be

 (1) In this Article —

-“entity” means a person who is not an individual, and includes an unincorporated association, a trustee for a collective investment scheme when acting in that capacity, a trustee-manager for a business trust when acting in that capacity and, in a case where the property conveyed, transferred or assigned is to be held as partnership property, the partners of the partnership whether or not any of them is an individual;
+“entity” means a person who is not an individual, and includes an unincorporated association,a VCC (whether or not acting for the purpose of a sub-fund), a trustee for a collective investment scheme (not being one that is a VCC or a sub-fund) when acting in that capacity, a trustee-manager for a business trust when acting in that capacity and, in a case where the property conveyed, transferred or assigned is to be held as partnership property, the partners of the partnership whether or not any of them is an individual;

 “foreigner” means an individual who is not a citizen of Singapore and not a permanent resident of Singapore;